Josh0823/jupyterhub-entrypoint-dev/README.md

 The following containers are included
 - hub: container that runs JupyterHub.
 Manages all services
-- entrypoint: container that runs the jupyterhub-entrypoint service
+- jupyterhub-entrypoint: container that runs the jupyterhub-entrypoint service, exists a seperate repo
 - cori & perlmutter: containers used to mimic the Cori and Perlmutter systems at NERSC.
 Used to test validation for conda and script paths via ssh
 - shifter: container used to represent the shifter API at NERSC.
 Manages list of available shifter images for user